Is Psilocybin Legal?

 In clinical psychedelic studies, psychedelic experiences tend to occur between preparation and integration sessions.
 The integration sessions are designed to help participants make sense of their experiences and put lessons from the experience into practice.

 Psychedelic-assisted psychotherapy (PAP) is a type of psychedelic therapy that involves using psychedelic experiences to help people explore past issues, engage with difficult emotions, and make changes in their lives.
+However, those looking for legal psilocybin therapy should be mindful of the circumstances surrounding PAP

 Apart from clinical trials, because psychedelics are largely illegal for medical purposes (with the exception of ketamine), most places offering PAP/PAT only offer preparation and integration support.